ritarodrigues08/python/hostel/readme.md

 ---

-## Project informations ✏️
+*## Project informations* ✏️

-- This project consists of a simulation of a hostel management software.
+- *This project consists of a simulation of a hostel management software.*
-- Possible actions:
+- *Possible actions:*
-  - Check available rooms along with their respective features;
+  - *Check available rooms along with their respective features;*
-  - Make a reservation
+  - *Make a reservation;*
-  - Check-out
+  - *Check-out;*
-- When a room is reserved, it is removed from the list of available rooms and added to another list of occupied rooms.
+- *When a room is reserved, it is removed from the list of available rooms and added to another list of occupied rooms.*
-- After the check-out, the room that was reserved returns to the list of available rooms.
+- *After the check-out, the room that was reserved returns to the list of available rooms.*